nwaeme-olise/nwaeme-olise/README.md

 ### Welcome to my GitHub!
 I'm Olise 👋

-- 🔭 I'm an Android Developer specializing in Kotlin with a year's experience.
+- 🔭 I'm an Android Developer specializing in Kotlin.
-- 🌱 I’m currently learning to develop native Android apps with Kotlin.
+- 🚀  I’m currently learning to develop user interfaces with Jetpack Compose.
 - 👯 I’m looking to collaborate on Android Open-source projects.
 - 📫 You can reach out to me via [LinkedIn](https://linkedin.com/in/olisemeka-nwaeme) or my e-mail, onwaeme@gmail.com.
 - ⚡ Fun fact: I am a massive supporter of Arsenal Football Club, and I really believe we will win the League this year! :fire: